Call Now - Open 24/7

 $100,000 to $1,000,000

-NOTE!
 These ranges are general estimates.
-Actual amounts may be lower if municipal caps apply or if comparative negligence reduces your award.
+Actual amounts may be lower if municipal caps apply or if comparative fault reduces your award.
 You can use a bicycle accident compensation calculator to derive an approximate worth of your case.

-Why You Need a Bicycle Accident Lawyer for Government Pothole Filings
+Why You Need a Bicycle Accident Lawyer for Pothole and Defect Lawsuits

-Filing against a government body is significantly more complex than a standard bodily harm filing, and seeking legal advice early is critical.
-Experienced bicycle accident lawyers help in several ways:
+Filing against a public body is more complex than a standard bicycle accident claim or lawsuit, and seeking legal advice from experienced personal injury attorneys early is critical.
+Experienced lawyers help by:

-• Navigating sovereign immunity and determining whether the applicable tort claims act creates an exception for your situation.
+• Navigating sovereign immunity and determining whether the applicable tort act creates an exception.

-• Meeting strict notice deadlines and ensuring every filing is submitted on time.
+• Meeting strict filing deadlines and ensuring every document is submitted in order and on time.

-• Obtaining inspection logs, road maintenance schedules, and complaint histories to prove prior knowledge of the hazard.
+• Obtaining inspection logs, road maintenance schedules, and complaint histories to prove prior knowledge of the road defect.

-• Handling denial and litigation if the public body rejects your filing, including discovery, negotiation, and trial.
+• Handling denial and litigation if the agency rejects your filing.

-• Maximizing your recovery across economic, non-economic, and punitive categories while accounting for caps and comparative negligence.
+• Maximizing your compensation across economic, non-economic, and punitive categories while navigating complex municipal premises liability laws, recovery caps, and comparative rules.

 Ready to Get Started?